wp-plugins/coolclock/readme.txt

 = Can I share this fantastic custom skin I created? =

-If you make a nice skin and would like to share it, then send it to the script creator at simon dot baird at gmail dot com or paste the custom parameters into a new ticket (mark it as 'not a support question') on the Support tab.
+If you made a nice skin and would like to share it, then send it to the script creator at simon dot baird at gmail dot com or paste the custom parameters into a [Review](http://wordpress.org/support/view/plugin-reviews/coolclock).

 Thanks for sharing! :)

+= Can I insert a clock in posts or pages? =

+Yes, there is a shortcode available.
+Start with a default clock by pasting `[coolclock]` into a post.

+The following parameters are available:

+- **skin** -- must be one of these: 'swissRail' (default skin), 'chunkySwiss', 'chunkySwissOnBlack', 'fancy', 'machine', 'simonbaird_com', 'classic', 'modern', 'simple', 'securephp', 'Tes2', 'Lev', 'Sand', 'Sun', 'Tor', 'Cold', 'Babosa', 'Tumb', 'Stone', 'Disc' or 'watermelon'.
+If the Pro extension is activated, there is also 'minimal' available.
+Please note that these names are _case sensitive_.
+- **radius** -- a number to define the clock radius.
+Do not add 'px' or any other measure descriptor.
+- **noseconds** -- set to true (or 1) to hide the second hand
+- **gmtoffset** -- a number to define a timezone relative the Greenwhich Mean Time.
+Do not set this parameter to default to local time.
+- **showdigital** -- set to true (or 1) to show the time in digital format too
+- **align** -- sets floating of the clock: 'left', 'right' or 'center'

+Example: `[coolclock skin="chunkySwiss" radius="140" showdigital=true align="left"]`

+= I'm building my own theme.
+Is there a theme function available? =

+Yes, you can use a built-in WordPress function that parses a shortcode.
+To place the same clock as in the shortcode example above, anywhere in your theme, use this:

+`
+<?php echo do_shortcode('[coolclock skin="chunkySwiss" radius="140" showdigital=true align="left"]'); ?>
+`

 == Known Issues ==